carlos-algms/dotfiles/neovim/nvim/README.md

     -   it is to send only selection to the quickfix list, `<C-q>` sends everything
 -   [ ] Check if I need to use a local TSServer or if it is smart enough to pick up the one from the open project
     -   and I can check https://github.com/pmizio/typescript-tools.nvim
+-   [x] Make Kitty's default title only the current directory
 -   [x] Learn how to use quickfix
     -   [x] map `[q` and `]q` to navigate through errors
 -   [x] Compare the plugin vimspector with the DAP plugin [name](https://github.com/puremourning/vimspector)